-Building on Figures 4 and 5, in Table 8 we report zscores for pairwise one-tailed tests of elasticities of complementarity from a 2008-2015 model against corresponding elasticity from the 1992-2007 model.
-For an AEC that is larger or smaller for 2008-2015 than we observe for 1992-2007, Table 8 reveals that it is significantly larger or smaller at the 5% level or lower, with the exception of one AEC from model specification 1 (between transaction accounts and other transaction and other non-transaction accounts).
-For example, the AEC from model specification 2 for time deposits and savings deposits for 1992-2007 is significantly larger than for 2008-2015.
-This indicates that, although these two deposit types are significant q complements in both sample periods, the degree of q complementarity is significantly less in the latter period.
+Building on figures 4 and 5, in table 8 we report z-scores for pairwise one-tailed tests of elasticities of complementarity from a 2008 - 2015 model against the corresponding elasticity from the 1992 - 2007 model.
+For an AEC that is larger or smaller for 2008 - 2015 than we observe for 1992 - 2007, table 8 reveals that it is significantly larger or smaller at the 5% level or lower, with the exception of one AEC from model specification 1 (between transaction accounts and other transaction and other non-transaction accounts).
+For example, the AEC from model specification 2 for time deposits and savings deposits for 1992 - 2007 is significantly larger than for 2008 - 2015.
+This indicates that, although these two deposit types are significantly less in the latter period.
 This finding is consistent with the change in the relationship between time deposits and savings deposits that we observed above from 2008 onwards due to the steady declining trend in time deposits and the steeper upward trend in savings deposits.